viswanathgs/ml-zettelkasten/papers-speech.md

 ---

 - **Intro**:
-  - AudoPaLM: Fuses text and speech based LMs into a unified multimodal architecture.
+  - AudioPaLM: Fuses text and speech based LMs into a unified multimodal architecture.
 Combines the best of AudioLM and PaLM-2.
   - Hitherto, although there have been LMs that combine text and audio (speech-to-text or text-to-speech models), the text tokens and audio tokens use different vocabularies.
 For example, in the case of AudioLM, although an autoregressive LM is a key component of the model, it's only trained on audio tokens (semantic and acoustic tokens obtained from w2v-BERT and SoundStream respectively, see AudioLM notes above).
 Among other things, audio and text token vocabularies being different means speech-to-text and text-to-speech will have to be two different models.
   - **AudioPaLM combines text and audio vocabularies into a multimodal single vocabulary, allowing for training a single model in both directions and arbitrary interleaving of speech and text**.
 A single model can then do speech recognition, text-to-speech synthesis, and speech-to-speech translation, unifying tasks that are traditionally solved by heterogeneous models into a single architecture and training run.
   - Initalized from a pretrained text-only LM such as PaLM-2.